JamesCoding888/JavaOCP20221017/README.md

 > SynchronizedCounter2.java <br>
 - Description:  How to make non-synchronized method to be likely with same synchronized function?
 Please read the code of three consoles, respectively. <br>

+> Cookies.java, CookieNotifyTest.java, Eat.java and Put.java
+- Description:  These sample codes that simulate a plate of cookies that can be eaten by a dog and refilled by an owner, and also test the synchronization of the eat() and put() methods in the Cookies class to ensure that the dog and the owner interact with the plate of cookies correctly.

 7. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/runnable/application/bank">Application of ATM w/ synchronized and w/o synchronized's principle</a>
 > ATM.java, Withdraw.java, JointAccout.java <br>